thekaplanlab/CilioGenics_Analysis/README.md

 There will be a display of an interactive heatmap depicting each cluster and illustrating the distribution of genes between ciliated and non-ciliated cells.

-An interactive heatmap illustrating the distinctions between ciliated and non-ciliated cells will be displayed.
 Additionally, you can view the list of genes in the cluster located below on the page.

 ![figure8](https://github.com/thekaplanlab/CilioGenics_Analysis/assets/126083033/4c3672e5-3009-4250-b822-014ca50899cb)